VedantVivek/Blink-It-Dashboard-/README.md

 **GOAL OF THE DASHBOARD :**

--To create a visually rich and interactive dashboard that:
+- To create a visually rich and interactive dashboard that:
   - Tracks total and average sales across outlets.

   - Measures performance by item fat content, type, and customer preferences.

   - Evaluates outlet effectiveness based on size, location, and age.

   - Supports data-driven decisions across marketing, inventory, and operations.

 **KEY VISUALS USED :**

   **KPI'S(KEY PERFORMANCE INDICATORS)**
     - Total Sales
-    - Average Sales
+    -Average Sales
-    - Number of Items Sold
+    -No.Of Items
-    - Average Customer Rating
+    -Average Rating

   **CHART VISUALS USED**
     - **Total Sales by Fat Content**
       A donut chart that displays the proportion of total sales categorized by the fat content of items.
 Helps analyze which fat categories drive more revenue.